 Robert Stephens, CFA, is an Equity Analyst who runs his own research company.
-He began investing in his teens and now owns a wide range of shares.
-His investment style is somewhere between Warren Buffett and Jim Slater.
-Robert has written for Citywire and The Motley Fool.
-Outside of investing he enjoys socialising, holidays, swimming and cycling.
+He has been investing for over 15 years and owns a wide range of shares.
+Notable influences on his investment style include Warren Buffett, Ben Graham and Jim Slater.
+Robert has written for a variety of publications including The Daily Telegraph, What Investment and Citywire.

 Nick Sudbury is an experienced financial journalist who has written extensively for a range of investment publications aimed at both private and institutional investors.
 Before moving into journalism he worked both as a fund manager and as a consultant to the industry.
 He is a fully qualified accountant and has an MBA with finance specialism.

 A City veteran with a career stretching all the way back to 1967, Robert’s experience encompasses fund management (including a directorship at County Bank Investment Services), stock broking analysis and advisory, and investment research (notably as head of Quartz Capital Partners, a pan European investment bank).
 At Master Investor Magazine, Robert provides comment on the UK blue chip and mid cap sectors.